nitrite/nitrite-flutter/README.md

 ## Examples

 A Todo flutter application is available [here](https://github.com/nitrite/nitrite-flutter/tree/main/examples/nitrite_demo).
 It demonstrates the use of nitrite database in a flutter application.
-It uses nitrite as a file based storage engine.
-It also uses riverpod for state management.
+It uses nitrite as a database and riverpod for state management.

 ### Quick Examples